sergeych/superlogin/README.md

 ~~~
 fun Application.testServerModule() {
     superloginServer(TestApiServer<TestSession>(), { TestSession() }) {
-        // This is a sample of your porvate API implementation:
+        // This is a sample of your custom API implementation:
         on(api.loginName) {
             currentLoginName
         }